bloom-housing/bloom/api/README.md

 ### Conventions

-DTOs are given the extension `.dto.ts` and the file name is lowercase kebabcase (e.g. `listings-filter-params.dto.ts`).
+DTOs are given the extension `.dto.ts` and the file name is lowercase kebab case (e.g. `listings-filter-params.dto.ts`).

-The exported class should be in capitalized camelcase (e.g. `ListingFilterParams`) and does not include the DTO as a suffix.
+The exported class should be in capitalized camel case (e.g. `ListingFilterParams`) and does not include the DTO as a suffix.

 ## Enums

 These are enums used by NestJs primarily for either taking in a request or sending out a response.
-Database enums (enums from Prisma) are part of the primsa schema and are not housed here.
+Database enums (enums from Prisma) are part of the Prisma schema and are not housed here.

-They are housed under `src/enums` and the file name is lowercase kebabcase and end with `-enum.ts`.
+They are housed under `src/enums` and the file name is lowercase kebab case and end with `-enum.ts`.

 So for example `filter-key-enum.ts`.

 ### Conventions

-The exported enum should be in capitalized camelcase (e.g. `ListingFilterKeys`).
+The exported enum should be in capitalized camel case (e.g. `ListingFilterKeys`).

 ## Modules